-One time a Catholic girl at my high school remarked on a necklace my mother had given me, that had the peace symbol on it.
-She said that it was a symbol of the Antichrist.
+One time a Catholic girl at my high school remarked on a necklace that was a gift from my mother; it had the peace symbol on it.
+She said that it is a symbol of the Antichrist.
 I hadn't the faintest idea what she was talking about and I wasn't interested in knowing more because it made no difference to me at the time.
 Jesus was a swear word to me and I thought it was cool to blaspheme Him.
 My mother had no clue of the symbol's occult significance; she just thought it was another teen fad and it would please me to wear it.
 When that guy I met on the beach started to explain about the Antichrist, it was all new to me, and it was scary.
 I decided that I would stop doing TM and said so to my boyfriend.

 Of course, he approved of that decision.
 Then suddenly, revelation burst on the edge of my consciousness; it was like an explosion that filled my mind with light.
 I thought, "The God of the Bible is real!
 God the Father, as I was taught as a child, is real!"
 I looked at my boyfriend as he continued to talk.
 My eyes focussed on his moving lips and I thought, "God is talking to me through that man's lips.
 The God of the Universe is talking to me!"
 I was awed that, though He is so mighty and majestic, the most powerful being in the Universe, He was stooping to take knowledge of me, and inviting me to enter into a love relationship with Him.

-When my boyfriend understood why I was upset, he rebuked satan in Yeshua's Name.
+When my boyfriend understood why I was upset, he rebuked satan in Jesus' Name.
 Then he parked his car in a lighted area to help me calm down as we discussed what happened.
 I asked him, "Do you mean that all I've got to do is say, 'I rebuke you in the Name of Jesus, and he'll go away?'"
 My budding hopes were dashed when my boyfriend replied, "Nope, it won't work for you because you haven't been washed by the Blood of the Lamb; you don't have the authority to use His Name."
-I thought that was a bummer.

 I still wasn't keen on being a goody, goody Christian who couldn't have fun, although my boyfriend had taken me horse–riding and proven that I could have fun without engaging in sin.
 It was nice, but a bit tepid compared to what I was used to.
 I did not exactly walk on the wild side, being too reserved to make a spectacle of myself or get into fights, but I most definitely had been tiptoeing on the wild side.
 Eventually, I totally changed my mind about what I consider fun.
 Fun that degrades a person is just lunacy.
 God designed all of us for high and noble purposes.

 My boyfriend was a take–charge kind of guy.
 Decisively he said, "We're going to go to your house to burn all that Transcendental Meditation stuff."
 I quickly agreed and thus it was done, but I felt very fearful that night alone in my room.
-I knew that satan was after my soul, and that God is the only one powerful enough to protect me from the devil.
-This wasn't a case of "just releasing stress", as my guru reassured me when I told him how I sometimes got freaked–out when I meditated.
+I knew that satan was after my soul and that God is the only one powerful enough to protect me from the devil.
+This wasn't a case of "just releasing stress," as my guru said when I told him how I sometimes got freaked–out when I meditated.
 All that so–called stress was the activity of demons, and now I knew it!

 The next evening, on August 10, 1972, at the end of our date, I begged my boyfriend to let me stay at his place.
 I needed him around to rebuke the devil for me if he appeared again.
 He didn't think that it would look good for me to stay overnight in his apartment.
 I protested, "It will only be until Sunday!"
 He asked, "Why?
 What's going to happen on Sunday?"
 I replied, "Well, then I can get saved!"